 What accessories do I need for an action camera?

 At minimum: a fast MicroSD card (64GB or larger), a spare battery, and some sort of hand grip or mounting system.
 If you’re using the camera in water, a floating hand grip is close to essential.
-Beyond that, it depends on your use case: helmet mounts for cycling and skiing, chest straps for hiking, head straps for POV footage.
+Beyond that, your use case decides: helmet mounts for cycling and skiing, chest straps for hiking, head straps for POV footage.

 Further Reading